 At 186 miles off the west coast of Sabah, the tiny atoll of Layang-Layang is one of the best-preserved dive sites in the world.
 Walls that drop to over 2,000 meters deep make Layang-Layang a pelagic paradise!
 Hammerheads, gray sharks, leopard sharks, silvertip, and even threshers can be frequently spotted.

-Layang-Layang is only accessible via a flight from Kota Kinabalu; diving must be arranged through the Avillion Layang-Layang Resort - the only accommodation on the island - between the months of March and August.
+Layang-Layang is only accessible via a flight from Kota Kinabalu; diving must be arranged through the Layang-Layang Island Resort - the only accommodation on the island - between the months of March and October.

 Mabul is arguably one of the richest dive sites in the world and is considered the best place for underwater macro photography.
 The reef is perched on the edge of a continental shelf and averages between 25 to 30 meters deep.
 Along with abundant macro life, cephalopods such as cuttlefish, octopi, and squids are seen on almost every dive.